+Table 2

-Table 2.
-Variables included in dataset, summarizing the changes occurred during shock loads.
+Variables included in dataset, summarizing the changes occurred during shock loads

-variable Name
+Variable Name

-Reactor Perform ance Data:
+Reactor pe Reactor performance data:

-OLR Organic Loading Rate
+OLR Organic loading rate

-Cdet Detergent concentration ( datasets 1 and 2 )
+Cdet Detergent concentration (datasets 1 and 2)

-Csol Solvent Concentration (dataset 3)
+Csol Solvent concentration (dataset 3)

-Tox Toxic Concentration (detergent or solvent) (dataset 4)
+Tox Toxic concentration (detergent or solvent) (dataset 4)

-Eff Chemical Oxygen Demand (COD) Removal Efficiency
+Eff Chemical oxygen demand (COD) removal efficiency

 pН рН

-VSS Effluent Volatile Suspended Solids
+VSS Effluent volatile suspended solids

-Physiological Data: SAA Specific Acetoclastic Activity SHMA Specific Hydrogenotrophic Methanogenic Activity Morphologica al Data: LfA Total Filaments Length per Total Aggregates Projected Area TL/VSS Total Filaments Length per Volatile Suspended Solids VSS/TA VSS per Total Aggregates Projected Area (Apparent Granules Density) >1 Percentage of Aggregates Projected Area with Equivalent Diameter $(D{eq}) \ge 1$ m >0.1 Percentage of Aggregates Projected Area within the range $0.1 \leq D{eg}$ (mm) < 1 < 0.1 Percentage of Aggregates Projected Area with $D{eq} < 0.1 \text{ mm}$ vsed Settling Velocity
+Physiologi cal data:

+SAA Specific acetoclastic activity

+SHMA Specific hydrogenotrophic methanogenic activity

+Morpholog gical data:

+LfA Total filaments length per total aggregates projected area

+TL/VSS Total filaments length per volatile suspended solids

+VSS/TA VSS per total aggregates projected area (apparent granules density)

+>1 Percentage of aggregates projected area with equivalent diameter

+$(D{\rm eq}) \ge 1 \rm mm$

+>0.1 Percentage of aggregates projected area within the range $0.1 \leq D{eq}$

+(mm) < 1

+<0.1 Percentage of aggregates projected area with $D{eq} < 0.1 \text{ mm}$

+vsed Settling velocity

-Principal Components Analysis (PCA).
-Principal components analysis aims at finding and interpreting hidden complex, and possibly causally determined, relationships between features in a dataset.
-Correlating features are converted to the so-called factors which are themselves noncorrelated (Einax et al., 1997).
-PCA modeling, i.e., the approximation of a matrix by a model, defined by variables and a relatively small number of outer vector products, shows the correlation structure of a data matrix X, approximating it by a matrix product of lower dimension (TxP'), called the principal components (PC), plus a matrix of residuals (E):
+variables and a relatively small number of outer vector products, shows the correlation structure of a data matrix X, approximating it by a matrix product of lower dimension $(T \times P')$, called the principal components (PC), plus a matrix of residuals (E):

-$X = 1 \times \overline{x'} + T \times P' + E$
+$$X = 1 \times \bar{x}' + T \times P' + E$$

-where, the term $1 \times \overline{x'}$ represents the variable averages.
-The second term, the matrix product $T \times P$ ', models the structure and the third term, E, contains the deviations between the original values and the projections, i.e., the noise.
+where, the term $1 \times \bar{x}'$ represents the variable averages.
+The second term, the matrix product $T \times P'$, models the structure and the third term, E, contains the deviations between the original values and the projections, i.e., the noise.
 T is a matrix of scores that summarizes the X-variables (scores), and P is a matrix of loadings showing the influence of the variables on each score.
 Geometrically, it corresponds to fitting a line, plane, or hyper plane to the data in the multidimensional space, with the variables as axes.
 The scaling of the variables specifies the length of the axes of this space.

-SIMCA-P (Umetrics AB) software package was used to perform the Principal Components Analysis.
+SIMCA-P (Umetrics AB) software package was used to perform the PCA.
 The first step of the analysis consists in the pre-treatment of data by standardization of the variables, i.e., guarantee that each individual variable has about the same range, avoiding that some variables would be more important than others because of scale effects.
-During this work each variable was autoscaled by:
+During this work each variable was autoscaled by where, x{ij} is the value of the variable j in the sample i, \bar{x}j and s_j are the mean and the standard deviation of the variable j, respectively, and, z{ij} is the autoscaled value of x{ij} .
+At the end of this standardization, each variable has mean zero and unit standard deviation.

-$$Z{ij} = \frac{x{ij} - \bar{x}j}{s_i}$$
+$$Z{ij} = \frac{x{ij} - \bar{x}{ij}}{s_i}$$